-- To vent air from one-pipe oil systems, attach a clear hose to the vent plug on the fuel unit.
+- To vent air from one-pipe oil systems, attach a clear hose to the pump bleed port (item p in Figures 9 & 10) on the fuel unit.
 Provide a container to catch the oil.
-Loosen the vent plug. - Vent the air as described under 'Start the Burner'.
+Loosen the pump bleed port. - 2.
+Vent the air as described in the 'Start the Burner' Section.